rosell-dk/webp-express/README.md

 `wp webp-express flushwebp`: Remove all webp images `wp webp-express flushwebp --only-png`: Remove all webp images that are conversions of PNG images

+I'm considering adding commands for viewing status, viewing conversion stats, generating the .htaccess files and modifying the settings.
+Please let me know if you need any of these or perhaps something else.

 ## Limitations

 * The plugin [should now work on Microsoft IIS server](https://github.com/rosell-dk/webp-express/pull/213), but it has not been tested thoroughly.